Kot2Na/School21/Lib_ft4/README.md

 # Libft

-This is the first serious project in the shcool 42.
+This is the first serious project in shcool 42.
-There are many functions from standard libraries such us stdlib.h, string.h etc., some functions was a little changed.
+There are many functions from standard libraries such us stdlib.h, string.h etc., some functions were a little changed.
 Also there are original functions.

 > The school has strict rules for writing code.